Tufted duck

+Taxonomy

+The tufted duck was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Anas fuligula.
+He cited the Swiss naturalist Conrad Gessner who in 1555 had used the identical name Anas fuligula in his Historiae animalium.
+Linnaeus specified the type locality as Europe but in 1761 restricted it to Sweden.
+The tufted duck is now one of 12 species placed in the genus Aythya that was introduced in 1822 by the German naturalist Friedrich Boie.
+The genus name is from Ancient Greek aithuia, an unidentified seabird mentioned by Aristotle, Hesychius and other authors.
+The specific epithet fuligula combines Latin meaning "soot" and gula meaning "throat".
+The species is monotypic: no subspecies are recognised.
+An alternative common name is "tufted pochard".

 Description

-The adult male is all black except for white flanks and a blue-grey bill with gold-yellow eyes, along with a thin crest on the back of its head.
-It has an obvious head tuft that gives the species its name.
-The adult female is brown with paler flanks, and is more easily confused with other diving ducks.
-In particular, some have white around the bill base which resembles the scaup species, although the white is never as extensive as in those ducks.
-The females' call is a harsh, growling "karr", mostly given in flight.
-The males are mostly silent but they make whistles during courtship based on a simple "wit-oo".
+The adult male is all black except for white flanks and a blue-grey bill with golden yellow eyes, along with a thin crest on the back of the head.
+It has a prominent tuft on its head, which gives the species its name.
+The adult female is brown with lighter flanks, and is more easily confused with other diving ducks.
+In particular, some have white around the base of the bill, resembling the scaup species, although the white is never as extensive as that of those ducks.
+The female's call is a harsh, growling "karr", usually given in flight.
+Males are mostly silent but will whistle during courtship, based on a simple "wit-oo".

-The only ducks which are similar are the greater scaup and lesser scaup, but these species have no tuft and a different call.
+The only ducks that are similar are the greater scaup and lesser scaup, but these species lack the tuft and emit a different call.

 The tufted duck is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Refer to the following table for measurements of the tufted duck:

-Distribution
+Distribution and habitat

 The tufted duck breeds throughout temperate and northern Eurasia.
 It occasionally can be found as a winter visitor along both coasts of the United States and Canada.
 It is believed to have expanded its traditional range with the increased availability of open water due to gravel extraction, and the spread of freshwater mussels, a favourite food.
 These ducks are migratory in most of their range, and overwinter in the milder south and west of Europe, southern Asia and all year in the British Isles.
 One individual has been reported as far south as Melbourne, Australia.
 They form large flocks on open water in winter.

-Habitat

 Their breeding habitat is close to marshes and lakes with plenty of vegetation to conceal the nest.
 They are also found on coastal lagoons, shorelines and sheltered ponds.